-Every year thousands of Australian Giant Spider Crabs, in the largest-known crab migration on the planet, march into the shallows of Port Phillip Bay to moult and seek safety in numbers.
+Every year thousands of Australian Giant Spider Crabs march into the shallows of Port Phillip Bay to moult and seek safety in numbers.
+It is the largest-known crab migration on the planet.

-Send in your own letter – this has maximum impact (see guide below) OR Sign the pre-written letter delivered directly to the Ministers inboxes.
+You can write your own letter for maximum impact (see guide below) OR Sign the pre-written letter delivered directly to the ministers inboxes.

-Between the months of May-July, thousands of admirers also come from far and wide to the Mornington Peninsula to witness this critical and fascinating stage in the spider crabs’ growth right on Victoria’s salty doorstep – with significant potential benefit for the winter tourism economy.
+Between the months of May-July, thousands of admirers also come from far and wide to the Mornington Peninsula to witness this critical and fascinating stage in the spider crabs’ growth right on Victoria’s salty doorstep.

-Alarmingly the 2019/2020 seasons have seen an unprecedented explosion crab harvesting, resulting in marine environment destruction, pollution and littering of the seafloor, and increased safety risks to the general public.
+The 2019/2020 seasons saw an unprecedented explosion in crab harvesting, resulting in marine environment destruction, pollution and littering of the seafloor, and increased safety risks to the general public.

 Spider crabs need a seasonal no-take period during their vulnerable moulting season from May to July.
 Join divers, fishers, water users, scientists, local businesses, educators, local and state-wide groups to SOS #saveourspidercrabs.